 - Concerns about the defendant's willingness to go to trial

-Penalties for Wet Reckless
+Penalties for Wet Reckless in Florida

 In certain cases in which the driver is charged with reckless driving and the court has reasonable cause to find that drugs or alcohol contributed to the offense, the judge can require the person accused to complete an evaluation and DUI educational classes for alcohol or substance abuse.